Orpowell/autodock-vina-automator/README.md

-# AutoDock Vina Automation with A.V.A
+# AutoDock Vina Automation

-A.V.A is designed to automate the processing of ligand docking for small collections of molecules (2-10 molecules) to a targeted region of a protein in Autodock Vina with relative ease.
+The AutoDock Vina Automator (A.V.A) is designed to automate the processing of ligand docking for small collections of molecules (2-10 molecules) to a targeted region of a protein in Autodock Vina with relative ease.

 ## Dependencies